justary27/Lyf/README.md

 </br>

 ## TODOs
 Make TODOs so that you never loose track of an upcoming task!
 Just hit the tick button and you are set!
-Optionally set a reminder ad you'll be reminded whenever you want.
+Optionally set a reminder and you'll be reminded whenever you want.

 </br>